denten-books/plain-text/1-metaphor.md

 All habituated metaphors like "grasping ideas" and "pedigree" lose a measure of their symbolic connotation with time.
 Unlike "pedigree," the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
-One may reflect upon it with little effort.
 According to Lakoff, the underlying metaphor "the mind is like a hand" generates other meaningful phrases like "you have to *let go* of this idea."
 The crane's foot in the English "pedigree" has stopped generating novel connections.
-The conventional notion of dead metaphors, Lakoff objects, does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987;
+The conventional notion of dead metaphors, Lakoff objects, does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987; @muller_metaphors_2008].
-@muller_metaphors_2008].
 The metaphor sometimes "dies" but continues to produce new linkages, as is the case with grasping ideas.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user, as is the case with pedigree.

 Furthermore, note that a wholly unmotivated metaphor does not live at all.
 Thus the Mad Hatter poses his famous nonsensical riddle in Lewis Carroll's